Learn more about the Honors Transfer Program (HTP) with these frequently asked questions.

 Steps for the Prerequisite Clearance Process

-To make an appointment to see Rene Lozano, you must contact the Transfer Center.
+To make an appointment to see Dr. Rene Lozano, you must contact the Transfer Center.

-You must take at least one honors course in the fall and spring semesters for a total of five.
-You may take an honors course in the winter or summer but it is not mandatory.
-All honors courses taken in the winter or summer can be banked.
-Please read your HTP handbook on banking an honors course.
+You must take at least one honors course every Fall and Spring semester (for a total of five).
+You may take an honors course in the Winter or Summer but it is not mandatory.

-You must attend at least one workshop in the fall and spring semesters for a total of four.
-Workshops cannot be banked.
-Please read your HTP handbook for details.
+You must attend at least one workshop in the Fall and Spring semesters (for a total of four).
+You cannot rollover a workshop.

 You can find a current list of workshops on the HTP website and HTP's Student Canvas site (for current HTP students).

-HTP workshops are found on the HTP workshop schedule located on the HTP website.
+HTP schedules are located on the HTP website.
 If you attended a workshop that is not on that schedule, then it is not an HTP workshop and it will not fulfill your workshop requirement for the semester.